NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     #SBATCH --time=50:00:00
     #SBATCH --partition=queue1

+    # Create a temporary list of nodes in current directory
+    nodesList=$(mktemp -p $(pwd))

     # Set up the nodes list
-    scontrol show hostname $SLURM_NODELIST | tr ' ' '\n' > /tmp/nodes.txt
+    scontrol show hostname $SLURM_NODELIST | tr ' ' '\n' > $nodesList

     # Change to the directory in which the job was submitted
     cd $SLURM_SUBMIT_DIR

-    # Run parallel_stereo
+    # Run parallel_stereo.
+(Ensure that this program is in the path.)
-    parallel_stereo --nodes-list=/tmp/nodes.txt \
+    parallel_stereo --nodes-list $nodesList  \
       --processes 4                          \
       --parallel-options '--sshdelay 0.1'    \
       <other ASP options>

-Note that the list of nodes is in ``/tmp/nodes.txt``.
-If you run many such scripts, consider using a unique name for this file in each script.
+Note that the list of nodes is in a uniquely named temporary file in the work directory.
+That file should be deleted manually later.

 As before, the options and values above should be adjusted for your needs.